vmfarms/sensu-docs/docs/1.0/reference/clients.md

 `password`
 : description
-  : The password to enforce HTTP authentication on endpoints that require it : required
+  : The password to enforce HTTP authentication on endpoints that require it.
+    By default, only the settings endpoint requires authentication.
+: required
   : false
 : type